thaddpotter/end2end/README.md

     Assemble library of dust disk parameters for targets of interest (Inner and outer radii, density in zodis, ...?)
-    >>Add these values to planlight (currently set to use IWA, OWA for radii)
+    >>Add these values to planlight (currently set to use IWA, OWA for radii) Sample 1 in 10 points during obs window?
+May need to make some edits to exotargets to handle this...

 e2e_disturb_prescription:
     Take input prescription and list of 6-D displacements